Private Student Tuition Covers:

-Indiana CDL Training Center does not just train you to pass the State Skills Test, we train you to operate a Commercial Motor Vehicle.
+Indiana CDL Training Center does not just train students to pass the State Skills Test, we train students to safely and efficiently operate a Commercial Motor Vehicle.
 We will be teaching, demonstrating, practicing: coupling & uncoupling (Class A), shifting, handling cargo, extreme driving conditions, just to name a few.
 We also instruct students on how to evaluate job offers by breaking down salary, benefits, and bonuses.
 We are committed to the success of our students!
 After graduation, students are invited to join a Facebook group to see job opportunities, keep up to date on changes in law, and more.

 Indiana CDL Training Center is a frontrunner in CDL Schools.
 When fully implemented in February 2020 all states must require the following for entry-level Driver Training.
 Indiana CDL Training Center has met all of the requirements and we are just waiting to be added to the registry!